ehazlett/interlock/plugins/haproxy/readme.md

 # HAProxy
 The HAProxy plugin adds an event driven load balancer and reverse proxy for Docker.
+It adds automatically adds containers that are running in a Swarm to HAProxy.

-This works by listening on the event stream.
-When an event is received, the plugin will create a backend using the hostname and exposed port from the container.
+This works by listening on the event stream for containers being created.
+When a container is created, the plugin will create an HAProxy backend if the container has a hostname and at least one exposed port.
 The plugin will take care of adding multiple containers using the same hostname to the proper HAProxy backend.

  > Note: Interlock HAProxy plugin requires HAProxy 1.5+